-Take a few minutes to not just be looking at the next thing you need to do.
-On the goal you are focused on.
-Focus on those things too.
+Take a few minutes to look at the next thing you need to do.
+A goal or dream you are focused on.

-But spend most of your time in the present moment.
+But then switch your attention to what is now.
+And spend most of your time in the present moment.
 Work and play there fully and not with your thoughts elsewhere.